ellietms/class-lovecircular/README.md

 You can see 3 buttons on the top right corner of the repo, the last button is a star, just press it.

-now if you go back to your profile, you will see on the top of the page you have an overview, repositories,.., and starts. in your starts section, you will find this repo.
+now if you go back to your profile, you will see on the top of the page you have an overview, repositories,.., and stars. in your stars section, you will find this repo.
 If you need help reach out to me in slack.
 I will add some videos here in future to help you.